binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 G>
 G> This gives us the "super secure" password of "admin"
 G>
-G> In order to get login, we need the username.
+G> In order to login, we need the username.
 In this case they were the same, but for some other users they were not.
 So our last query.
 G> Full server query guess:
 G> `SELECT first_name, last_name FROM users WHERE user_id = '1' UNION SELECT user, password FROM users WHERE first_name LIKE '%'`
 G> Inject query: